Fanchengyan/myst-sphinx-gallery/docs/source/user_guide/thumb.rst

    myst_sphinx_gallery_options = {
       ...,
-      "thumbnail_strategy_notebook": "markdown",
+      "notebook_thumbnail_strategy": "markdown",
    }

 ``default`` thumbnail
 ---------------------

 If no image/figure is found, the default thumbnail will be used.
-You can specify the default thumbnail by setting the ``default_thumb_file`` in the configuration file.
+You can specify the default thumbnail by setting the ``default_thumbnail_file`` in the configuration file.

 .. note::